home-assistant/home-assistant.io/source/voice_control/thirteen-usd-voice-remote.markdown

    ![Set up ESPHome](/images/assist/esp32-atom-flash-07.png)
 1. To add the newly discovered device, select the ATOM Echo from the list.
    * Add your ATOM Echo to a room and select **Finish**.
-2. You should now see the **ESPHome** integration.
+1. You should now see the **ESPHome** integration.
    ![New ESPHome device discovered](/images/assist/m5stack-atom-echo-discovered-33.png)
-3. Select the cogwheel.
+1. Select the cogwheel.
 Under **Devices**, you should see the **M5Stack Atom Echo** listed.
    ![ATOM Echo discovered](/images/assist/m5stack-atom-echo-discovered-new-03.png)
    * Your ATOM Echo is connected to Home Assistant over Wi-Fi.
 You can now move it to any place in your home with a USB power supply.
-4. Congratulations!
+1. Congratulations!
 You can now voice control Home Assistant using a button with a built-in microphone.
 Now give some commands.

 ## Controlling Home Assistant over the ATOM Echo

-1. Press and hold the button on your ATOM Echo.
+1. Press and hold the flat button with rounded shape on your ATOM Echo.
+   * The rectangular button on the side is the reset button.
+Do not press that one.
    * The LED should light up in blue.
 1. Say a [supported voice command](/voice_control/builtin_sentences/).
 For example, *Turn off the light in the kitchen*.
       * Make sure you’re using the area name exactly as you defined it in Home Assistant.